tko22/flask-boilerplate/docs/heroku.md

 **You must have a Heroku Account and have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed on your computer.**

 First, create an application in your Heroku dashboard, click on the "Deploy" tab and find the ```git remote add ....``` and run that command in your repository.
 While you're still in your Heroku Dashboard, click add `Heroku Postgres`.
-This will add a Postgres Database to your app(we will connect it later).<br>
+This will add a Postgres Database to your app(we will connect it later).

 Then, login into heroku in your command line:
 ```
 $ heroku login